aliciasavelly/Sharebnb/README.md

 ### Listings

 As users create new spots, these spots are added to their Listings page (accessed by clicking ```Host``` in the navigation bar).
 Users can update and delete their listings on this page.
 These spots are also added to the general search, for other users to search through and book.
+Users can also access the page to create new listings on this page.

 ![image of listings page](docs/wireframes/listings.png)